ozanix/ML_Tool/README.md

 This project builds on the code provided by TensorFlow.js platform.
 I have used one of their examples as a starting point.
 That example code (see https://www.tensorflow.org/js/tutorials/training/handwritten_digit_cnn) did not provide a simple way to feed the custom images into the system so I have created a utility to facilitates that step.
 I have also made considerable amount of modifications in their code and added user interface elements to modify the model parameters etc. At the moment, the model architecture is fixed.
 However, I have plans to add a functionality that enables users to customize the model architecture.
 The existing model architecture works well for most image claassification tasks so the tool has usefulness for many ML development projects.

 # About Erol Ozan, the author
 I am an associate professor at East Carolina University.
-My research agenda is focused on AI application development and intelligent transportation sstems (ITS).
+My research agenda is focused on AI application development and intelligent transportation systems (ITS).